General FPMT Basic Program Information

 - paying by internet banking (bank account details are provided on the Materials Fee and Facility Fee Payment Forms)

-- paying by cash or cheque in person (cheques payable to “Dorje Chang Institute”)
+- paying by cash in person

 - paying by PayPal using either a PayPal account or a credit card – please note that PayPal takes a small portion of each payment

 Is it possible to attend the FPMT Basic Program classes without doing the homework and subject completion tests?